kingzamzon/docs/docs/connecting-to-a-lit-network/mainnets.md

 # Mainnets

 Lit mainnets are designed for late-stage development and production deployment.
-If you are implementing storing assets with real world value, it should be done on the main networks and not the test networks.
-While main networks may be deprecated in the future, assets will be transferable onto new networks.
+If you are storing assets with real world value, it should be done on the mainnets and not the testnets.
+While mainnets may be deprecated in the future, assets will be transferable to newer networks.

 Here is an overview of the Lit mainnets: